-Ar Girls Circles Bradford boasts a dedicated ensemble of mentors, therapists, coaches, and enthusiastic volunteers, all passionately collaborating to bring this inspiring project to life.
+Ar Girls Circles in Bradford has a team of mentors, therapists, coaches, and volunteers who are dedicated to supporting and guiding young offenders in our community.
+They all work together to bring this inspiring project to life.

 We are committed to: